ARWNI2S/TheCorporateWars/design-docs/game-basics/corporations/licensed-operations/colonial-services.md

 ***

 {% hint style="success" %}
-Choosing a corporation that operates in the colonial services sector is a suitable option for players who prefer to start the game with strong political relationships and a steady source of income.
+Choosing a corporation that operates in the colonial services sector is a suitable option for players who prefer to start the game with strong polítical relationships and a steady source of income.
 {% endhint %}